-County Commissioner Russ Boles resides in Round Rock with his wife, Kathy, and two teenaged daughters.
+Republican Precinct 4 County Commissioner Russ Boles resides in Round Rock with his wife, Kathy, and two daughters.
 As commissioner, Russ works daily to improve roads, make schools and citizens safer, and create quality local jobs in Williamson County.

 After graduating from Round Rock High School, Russ attended college at Texas State University, graduating with a degree in business.
-Despite his diagnoses, he worked hard and earned admittance to St. Mary’s University School of Law, graduated with his law degree, and was admitted to the State Bar.
+Despite his diagnoses, he worked hard and earned admittance to St. Mary’s University School of Law, graduated with his law degree, and was admitted to the State Bar of Texas.

 Upon returning home, Russ began to volunteer with the Williamson County Literacy Council, where he taught jail inmates how to read.
 Because reading was so difficult for him, Russ was able to use his own life as a testimony to the kind of strong character that comes from hard work and determination.
 Russ was appointed by then-Judge John Carter as an advocate in courts of law for battered women, abused and neglected children, and the elderly.

-Russ built his life on this strong foundation of hard work and service, beginning every morning with a prayer of thanksgiving to God for his many blessings in life.
+Russ built his life on this strong foundation of hard work and service, beginning every morning with a prayer of thanksgiving to God for his many blessings.
 In this spirit of thanksgiving, Russ gives back to his community.
 Russ co-founded the Relay for Life in Round Rock, which has raised hundreds of thousands of dollars for the American Cancer Society.
-He serves on the Board of Directors for the YMCAs of both Round Rock and Hutto, and co-chaired The Giving Circle to raise money for Williamson County service organizations.
+He has served on the Board of Directors for the YMCAs of both Round Rock and Hutto, and he co-chaired The Giving Circle to raise money for Williamson County service organizations.

-Russ’s background of service also includes the Round Rock Chamber of Commerce, where he mentors young professionals, and he is a student mentor for Round Rock ISD.
-Russ was appointed to represent our area at the Capital Area Council of Governments, and served on the Planning and Zoning Commission and Charter Review Committee.
+Russ’s background of service also includes the Round Rock Chamber of Commerce, where he mentored young professionals, and he is a student mentor for Round Rock ISD.
+Russ was appointed to represent our area at the Capital Area Council of Governments and served on the Planning and Zoning Commission and Charter Review Committee.